devika1402/rashomon-shap/GLOSSARY.md

 **Stacking** trains a further model to combine the predictions of several base models.

+**Meta-ensemble** is the further model that stacking trains, one whose inputs are the predictions of the other models rather than the original features.
+AutoGluon's `best_quality` preset builds a weighted meta-ensemble on top of its bagged base learners.

 **Grid search** tries many combinations of settings.
 H2O's is random and budget-limited.

 ## 4. Explaining a model with SHAP